 Newer fans of the band grew increasingly confused and irritated as the mosh pit began to grow in size throughout several more songs.
 While there is usually a strong camaraderie and mutual understanding between participants of a mosh pit, this one appeared increasingly combative.

-The concert came to a head as a fight broke out in the pit during recent single “Postcard” off their newest album, forcing the band to stop mid-song to bring attention to the situation and allow security to step in.
+The concert came to a head as a fight broke out in the pit during recently released single “Postcard” off their newest album, forcing the band to stop mid-song to bring attention to the situation and allow security to step in.

 “Who’s starting a fight?
 To ‘Postcard?!’” called out Simmons.
 “No one should be getting hurt to ‘Postcard’… except maybe your feelings.”